kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 ### Defining the network structure

-We are going to just us fake data for now.
-Focus on learning the general format, details will be discussed later.
-Lets say we have 100 subjects and 8 variables per subject and there are 3 possible categories.
-You will likely want to split the data up for cross validation, but for now we will ignore that as we are only interested in learning the parts of a Keras model.
+Lets say we have 100 subjects and 8 variables per subject and there are 3 possible categories to which the subjects belong.
 Lets build a simple fully connected network structure.
 I will go through the above code step by step

-1. Define the data
+1. Define the data (made up for now.
+Typically, you will likely want to split the data up for cross validation, but for now we will ignore that as we are only interested in learning the general parts of a Keras model.)

 ```
 X = input_values #shape is 100 by 8
 Y = input_categories #shape is 100 by 3 (one-hot encoding)